-Therefore, it is urgent, of course, and before answering any questions required in particular in this IO1, to analyze some Metrics Questionnaire Properties to ensure the quality of data, its properties or basic indicators that guarantee the quality of the tool / questionnaire administered.
+Therefore, it is urgent, of course, and before answering any questions required in particular in this IO1, to analyze some Metrics Questionnaire Properties to ensure the quality of data, its properties or basic indicators that guarantee the quality of the tool/questionnaire administered.

-So, for that, we planned, considerating the following metric indicators:
+So, for that, we planned, considering the following metric indicators:

-- ✓ Translation validity (proposed here in face validity); - ✓ Reliability of the data (analyzed through internal consistency alpha coefficient).
+- > Translation validity; - Reliability of the data (analyzed through internal consistency alpha coefficient).

-.
 Translation Validity